fsharp/fsharp.org/use/linux/index.md

 This installs `fsharpc` and `fsharpi`.
 If you don't have access to these repositories, compile from source or see Option 6 below.
 Once installed, see the [Linux and Cross-Platform Development Guide](/guides/mac-linux-cross-platform) to go further.

+F# is also available as a [Debian package](http://packages.qa.debian.org/f/fsharp.html) though the package tends to be less up-to-date than the packages above.

 ### Option 2: Build and install the F# runtime, compiler and tools